Last updated: June 5, 2026

 1. Downtime

-Unexpected downtime during cloud migration for small business can slow or even stop your business operations.
+Unexpected downtime during cloud migration can slow or even stop your business operations.
 This often happens if the migration takes longer than planned or if something goes wrong mid-process.
 To avoid this, schedule the migration during weekends or non-working hours.
 Always back up your important data in advance so you can recover quickly if anything doesn’t go as expected.

 2. Security Gaps